Student shot during attack on school officer to face trial

 “Grant is very scared and very confused, at this time,” said Fuhrman’s attorney Chadwick Kaehne.
 “Let us not forget that Grant was shot in the chest, and that itself is a very traumatic experience.”

-If convicted, Fuhrman faces up to 60 years in prison.
+Fuhrman faces up to 60 years in prison, if convicted.
 He’s due back in court Feb.
 19.

 Sign up for Daily Newsletters